 \section{Almost sure elimination of safe $CPL$-formulas when the distribution is induced by a $coPLA^+$-network}

 In this section we prove a quantifier elimination result, Theorem~\ref{quantifier elimination of safe formulas}, for the class of ``safe'' \emph{CPL}-formulas with respect to a sequence of probability distributions $\mbbP$ induced by a $coPLA^+(\sigma)$-network $\mbbG$, that is a $PLA^+(\sigma)$-network that (in its probability formulas) uses only strongly admissible, or continuous, aggregation functions.
-Such $\mbbG$ can, unlike the lifted Bayesian networks considered in Section~\ref{Lifted Bayesian networks}, induce $\mbbP$ such that with high likelyhood some (or all) relations in $\sigma$ are sparse.
+Unlike the lifted Bayesian networks considered in Section~\ref{Lifted Bayesian networks}, such $\mbbG$ can induce $\mbbP$ for which with high likelihood some (or all) relations in $\sigma$ are sparse.
 For example, as explained in Example~\ref{example of PLA-networks}, if $\sigma$ contains a binary relation $R$ then, for any fixed $\alpha \in (0, 1)$, a $coPLA^+(\sigma)$-network can express that the probability that $R(x, y)$ holds is $n^{-\alpha}$ (independently of other edges) where $n$ is the cardinality of the domain.
 Therefore $coPLA^+(\sigma)$-networks can induce the probability distributions studied by Shelah and Spencer in \cite{SS} in relation to first-order logic.

-$CPL$ (see Definition~\ref{definition of CPL}) is a natural query language since it an express queries about relative frequencies.
+$CPL$ (see Definition~\ref{definition of CPL}) is a natural query language since it can express queries about relative frequencies.
 For example it can express the condition that the relative frequency of $\varphi_1(\bar{x})$ among tuples $\bar{x}$ that satisfy $\varphi_2(\bar{x})$ is at least $r$, or alternatively, at least as large as the relative frequency of $\psi_1(\bar{x})$ among tuples $\bar{x}$ that satisfy $\psi_2(\bar{x})$.